bbengfort/honu/README.md

 - standalone: no replication, the server exists in isolation
 - anti-entropy: full replication of objects using bilateral anti-entropy
-- raft: replication using broadcast consensus (not implemented)

 ## Getting Started